-This page provides a brief overview of projects in which the EDO team is or has been involved recently.
-All projects are directly or indirectly linked to the work under EDO.
+This page provides a brief overview of projects in which the Drought team is or has been involved.
+All projects are directly or indirectly linked to the work under EDO or GDO.
 More information on each project can be found following the links provided.

 The Global Water Partnership (GWP) and the World Meteorological Organization (WMO) launched a joint Integrated Drought Management Programme (IDMP) in 2013 to improve monitoring and prevention of drought in various parts of the world – among them also in Central and Eastern Europe (CEE), which is seriously vulnerable to drought.
 The vulnerability to this natural hazard alerted the public, governments and operational agencies in the CEE to many socio-economic problems accompanying water shortage.
 Whether due to natural climate variability or climate change, there is an urgent need to develop better drought monitoring and management systems, as well as a broader proactive social response to manage drought risks.

 The scope of IDMP is “to support stakeholders at all levels by providing them with policy and management guidance through the globally coordinated generation of scientific information and sharing best practices and knowledge for integrated drought management”.
 At the planning and implementation level, the primary beneficiaries of the programme are government institutions and agencies responsible for developing drought management policies and/or implementing systems for drought monitoring and prediction and drought risk mitigation and response at multiple time scales and regional, national and local spatial scales.
 The secondary beneficiaries are decision-makers and managers whose task is to implement these policies, including drought mitigation and adaptation.
 These beneficiaries also include non-governmental institutions involved in regional and national drought advocacy, awareness and response efforts.